Datorama Platform Environment Introduction

-Datorama follows guidance from and is certified under the ISO/IEC 27001:2013 standard.
+Datorama is ISO/IEC 27001:2013 certified & SOC 2 Type II compliant.
 Additionally, Datorama employs industry-standard practices for security controls such as Firewalls, Intrusion Detection, Change Management and written security policies.

 Datorama maintains up-to-date written Information security and access policies, which detail, among other things, employee responsibilities, Management’s roles, confidentiality of Customer Data, and acceptable use of resources.
 All Datorama employees must review and sign such policies upon commencement of employment.

 Datorama manages Access Control Policies and Procedures for its Corporate Network and for the SaaS Production Network.

 Administrative User Accounts, including network and Database, are mapped directly to employees using unique Personal Identifiers.
 Generic Administrative Accounts are not used.
 Upon employee termination, all physical and system access is immediately revoked from both the Datorama Corporate Network and the Datorama SaaS Solutions Production Network.

 Employees are authorized by appropriate accounts, based on the “least privilege” and “need to know” principles.

 The Datorama SaaS Solutions infrastructure is managed by a dedicated team, whose responsibilities are as follows:

 - The enforcement and usage of Industry Best Practices, such as Default Deny Rules for Firewalls, Intrusion Detection Systems, Web Application Firewall (WAF) and Automated Patch Management.